Fleid/fleid.github.io/_posts/2020-09-30-azure-static-blog.md

 <!--more-->

 This is not a detailed walk-through.
-Instead I'll link to existing ones on the area that deserve it.
+Instead I'll link to existing ones on the areas that deserve it.

-Noting that $1.5 out of the 2 mentioned in the tile are for the custom domain name and the associated SSL certificate (https).
-File hosting, CDN and networking in Azure cost less than 50 cents for this application.
+Noting that $2 out of the 2.5 mentioned in the title are for the custom domain name and the associated SSL certificate for HTTPS.
+File hosting, CDN and networking in Azure cost less than 50 cents per month for this application.

 To be fair, this is not the most read blog of the Internet.

+Also I'm using [Jekyll](https://jekyllrb.com/) for this blog, and it's been good to me so far.

 ## Summary